jamescun/yubikey-sign-csr/README.md

 yubikey-sign-csr --list-keys
 ```

-By default, the first key (if any) will be used.
+By default, the first key (if any) will be used, and will use the signature slot (9c).

 To sign a CSR, run: